saurabhacellere/flink/docs/dev/table/sourceSinks.md

 </div>
 </div>

 * `projectNestedField(fields, nestedFields)`: Returns a *copy* of the `TableSource` with adjusted physical return type.
 Fields of the physical return type may be removed or reordered but their type must not be changed.
 The contract of this method is essentially the same as for the `ProjectableTableSource.projectFields()` method.
 In addition, the `nestedFields` parameter contains for each field index in the `fields` list, a list of paths to all nested fields that are accessed by the query.
-All other nested fields do not need to be read, parsed, and set in the records that are produced by the `TableSource`.

-<span class="label label-danger">Attention</span> the types of the projected fields must not be changed but unused fields may be set to null or to a default value.
+All other nested fields do not need to be read, parsed, and set in the records that are produced by the `TableSource`. **IMPORTANT** the types of the projected fields must not be changed but unused fields may be set to `null` or to a default value.

 {% top %}